- Entertainment and Media»

 24. Jabba the Hut, the mountainous, toad-like creature with a snotty nose, is the evil gangster who captures Princess Leia, duels with Luke Skywalker and talks gibberish.

-25. The Thing, essentially an alien vegetable in a humanlike form (at least in the original movie), crashes his flying saucer in the arctic, freezes, then gets thawed out and starts killing people for no particular reason.
+25. The Thing, essentially an alien vegetable in a humanlike form, crashes his flying saucer in the arctic, freezes, then gets thawed out and starts killing people for no particular reason.

 Please leave a comment regarding your favorite monsters and any other pertinent subject matter.